FREQUENTLY ASKED QUESTIONS

 -Power adapters for Europe / Italy

--Shoes for walking through woods / horseback riding.
-Rubber boots / old runners you don’t mind tossing at the end of your trip are ideal.
+-Shoes for walking through woods: rubber boots / old runners you don’t mind tossing at the end of your trip are ideal.

 -Headlamp or flashlight for night walks.